Hip-Monsters/robot_freedom_ai/README.md

 ### Windows

-We have limted support for Windows.
+We have limited support for Windows.
 The core of the AI works as expected but the piper-ttk and GPIO is not supported.

 <a href="https://www.geeksforgeeks.org/how-to-install-memcached-on-windows/"> Here </a> is a great tutorial on installing memcache on Windows.